Great Weimar (Great Dane & Weimaraner Mix): Info, Pictures, Facts

 Final Thoughts

 There’s so much to love about the Great Weimar.
-He brings the best of both parent breeds to the mix.
-He is a lovable giant.
-Although his size appears intimidating, he wants your love.
-He is as affectionate as he looks.
+They bring the best of both parents to the mix.
+They are lovable giants, even though their size can seem intimidating.
 There are, of course, the usual health concerns with a large breed.
 However, this hybrid is relatively healthy.
-It’s essential that he gets his exercise and a high-quality diet for optimal nutrition.
+It’s essential that they get daily exercise and a high-quality diet for optimal nutrition.

-After all, there is a good reason that both parent breeds of the Great Weimar rank high on the AKC popularity list.
+After all, there is a good reason that both parents of the Great Weimar rank high on the AKC popularity list.
 They are friendly and loyal.
 That’s saying nothing of how adorable the Great Weimar is.
-We dare you not to fall in love, too.
+We dare you not to fall in love.

 Featured Image Credit: Pxhere